IImorII/InsuranceRestApi/readme.md

 4. Wait about 30-40 sec for MySQL server up.
 5. After loading send requests for REST api on localhost:8090 (Postman or fetch).

+### Also you can go to localhost:8090 using web browser to create clients via demo UI.

 ### If you want to run the application without using docker, change the datasource in application.properties.

 # Insurance REST API